 by Gretchen Havens

-In a memoir spiked with twists and turns, author Gretchen Havens relates a fierce, often quirky journey to independence, taking it far beyond a tale of redemption from alcohol and drugs.
-Lean on You is a multi-layered story of hard-fought individuation, the evolution of an aimless young woman to an aware adult, told in a voice that sings with poignant humor and no holds barred humanity.
+In her story of love and transformation, Gretchen Havens relates her fierce journey to independence, a tale that reaches far beyond the search for redemption from alcohol and drugs.
+Lean on You is a narrative of hard-fought individuation, the evolution of an aimless young woman to an aware adult, told in a voice that sings with humor, humanity, and hope.

 “Amazing book!
 Gretchen Havens slapped my face, rattled my cage and pulled my chain while tickling my funny bone and strumming at my heart strings.”